- 30,000 people are injured each month and are need of medical care.

-- There are an estimated 50,000 amputees inside Syria who are innocent victims.
+- There are an estimated to be 50,000 amputees in Syria.

-One Nation’s Prosthetic Artificial Limbs Clinic in Syria (P.A.L.S) offers hope for a meaningful life for those who have lost limbs.
-By returning these individuals to a life of ability, independence and productivity, the whole family they support is often lifted out of poverty and dependence.
+- One Nation’s Prosthetic Artificial Limbs Clinic in Syria (P.A.L.S) offers hope for a meaningful life for those who have lost limbs.

 This project is zakat eligible

 Fatima is from Taftanaz